 Photo credit: Maja Jarosewska, Graduate Marketing Executive, Kybotech

 Sue McCabe added that “psychologists have long since known that taking regular breaks increases productivity and creativity levels at work.
-Whether working from home or in an office, having a dog to keep workers company could help to positively affect their health.
-This turn can lead to fewer sick days being taken and in an increase of overall productivity”.
+Whether working from home or in an office, having a dog to keep workers company could help to affect their health positively.
+This turn can lead to fewer sick days being taken and in an increase of overall productivity.”

-Brandon Engley shared that when in an office environment “we’re all guilty of sending an email rather than talking to somebody, but you’ll find that others will come over and talk to you far often when there is a dog involved.
-Suddenly those emails become chats and it helps to improve communication, it’s also a good way to get talking to people in the office that you perhaps usually wouldn’t need to”.
+Brandon Engley shared that when in an office environment, “we’re all guilty of sending an email rather than talking to somebody, but you’ll find that others will come over and talk to you far more often when there is a dog involved.
+Suddenly, those emails become chats, and it helps to improve communication; it’s also a good way to get talking to people in the office that you perhaps usually wouldn’t need to.”

-Catherine Burn commented that “colleagues rated teammates higher on trust, team cohesion and camaraderie when they had a dog on screen during their virtual meeting”.
+Catherine Burn commented, “Colleagues rated teammates higher on trust, team cohesion and camaraderie when they had a dog on screen during their virtual meeting.”

 Photo credit: Ivan Latter, Eccommerce & Marketing

 Debby Lucken explained that “most dogs have adapted well to having their owners home much more than before.
-What is perhaps more difficult for dogs to understand, it’s that their owner’s time isn’t dedicated to them, as much as it would normally be when home.
-Another issue that we, professionals, have noticed, is the lack of ‘alone’ time dogs are having while their owners work from home.
-Dogs will find it exceedingly difficult to accept and can develop something called Separation Anxiety, which is a condition that makes dogs feel abandoned when left alone.
-It is important to keep your dogs used to being left for a while, even when working from home, so that they will not be too affected when the time to go back to work will come again”.
+What is perhaps more difficult for dogs to understand is that their owner’s time isn’t dedicated to them as much as it would normally be when home.
+Another issue that we, professionals, have noticed is the lack of ‘alone’ time dogs are having while their owners work from home.
+Dogs will find it exceedingly difficult to accept and can develop something called separation anxiety, which is a condition that makes dogs feel abandoned when left alone.
+It is important to keep your dogs used to be left for a while, even when working from home so that they will not be too affected when the time to go back to work comes again.”

-Dr Tara Quinn-Cirillo said “we do also need to consider the ethics of acquiring a pet during lockdown if this is not something you have considered before.
+Dr Tara Quinn-Cirillo concluded, “We also need to consider the ethics of acquiring a pet during lockdown if this is not something you have considered before.
 A new pet can be a large transition and involve a considerable amount of emotional and physical input.
-This may not be wise if you are already struggling with the demands placed upon you when working from home and perhaps managing additional pressure such as childcare”.
+This may not be wise if you are already struggling with the demands placed upon you when working from home and perhaps managing additional pressure such as childcare.”

 Case Studies

-As part of our research, we also collated some real-life stories of how dogs are helping their owners as they work from home:
+As part of our research, we gathered real-life stories illustrating how dogs are assisting their owners during remote work:

 “I’ve worked from home for more than 3 years.
-My dog is with me for the past 2 months, but frankly, she has neither decreased nor increased my productivity.
+My dog has been with me for the past 2 months, but frankly, she has neither decreased nor increased my productivity.
 However, she has snored a few times during the morning calls with my boss.
 It can be embarrassing and distracting sometimes.
-Although my boss and the team swear they don’t hear anything and they smile”.
+Although my boss and the team swear they don’t hear anything, they smile.”

 Photo credit: Klaudija Nikolova

 “I absolutely believe that owning pets whilst working from home increases the productivity of your work.
-From having a constant companion at your side and having a good reason to allow yourself small breaks especially when not being able to see the wood from the trees.
-These short breaks have often given flashes of inspiration leading to more productivity and wise decisions.
-When on zoom meetings having a dog or cat relaxing on a chair or sofa on view behind you is always a great icebreaker.
-Clients seem so much more at ease and relaxed often leading to a conversation between dog and client.
-Pets are very sensitive to their owner’s inner feelings and have a great ability of understanding what it is you need by nudging and smothering you with affection.
-They may also display actions that give you a sign saying it’s time to stop now”.
+From having a constant companion at your side and having a good reason to allow yourself small breaks, especially when not being able to see the wood from the trees.
+These short breaks have often given flashes of inspiration, leading to more productivity and wise decisions.
+When on Zoom meetings, having a dog or cat relaxing on a chair or sofa in view behind you is always a great icebreaker.
+Clients seem so much more at ease and relaxed, often leading to a conversation between dog and client.
+Pets are very sensitive to their owner’s inner feelings and have a great ability to understand what it is you need by nudging and smothering you with affection.
+They may also display actions that give you a sign saying it’s time to stop now.”

 Photo credit: Karen Bennett, Photographer

 “As a Social Media Influencer, I soon realised that sitting in front of a computer all day long wasn’t great for my waistline nor my mental health.
 So, I decided to set up a small Dog Walking Business in and around my village.
-The beauty of my workload is now I get paid to walk some of the most amazing furry friends, I get away from the buzz of Social Media while exercising at the same time.
-Working from home especially in the winter can be very depressing and stressful, so escaping for the odd hour here and there not only breaks up your day but also gives you an energy boost”.
+The beauty of my workload is now I get paid to walk some of the most amazing furry friends, and I get away from the buzz of Social Media while exercising at the same time.
+Working from home, especially in the winter, can be very depressing and stressful, so escaping for the odd hour here and there not only breaks up your day but also gives you an energy boost.”

 Photo credit:Rae Radford, Social Media Influencer

-“I’d have been lost without my dogs this last 9 months of WFH, pretty sure I’d have just sat scoffing chocolate rather than out walking, the dog cuddles have certainly helped me de-stress.
-Being ‘needed’ has kept me active and given reason for me to keep a routine”
+“I’d have been lost without my dogs these last 9 months of WFH.
+Pretty sure I’d have just sat scoffing chocolate rather than out walking; the dog cuddles have certainly helped me de-stress.
+Being ‘needed’ has kept me active and given reason for me to keep a routine.”

-Disclaimer: The information in this story is accurate as of the publication date.
-Garden Buildings Direct are not liable or responsible for the accuracy of the advice provided by third party experts, nor for the content or operation of any third-party websites, webpages, or resources which have been linked to within this article.
+The information in this story is accurate as of the publication date.
+Garden Buildings Direct are not liable or responsible for the accuracy of the advice provided by third-party experts nor for the content or operation of any third-party websites, webpages, or resources which have been linked to within this article.